-The Federal Environment Ministry is making its mark through additional research and model projects regarding the promotion of environmentally sound tourism in Germany and sustainable tourism trends in holiday destinations abroad frequented by German tourists.
+The BMU is making its mark through additional research and model projects regarding the promotion of environmentally sound tourism in Germany and sustainable tourism trends in holiday destinations abroad frequented by German tourists.
 Specific measures aim to support the improved integration of environmental protection, climate action and biodiversity conservation into corporate decisions and tourist attractions.

 - cooperation and networking between stakeholders from nature conservation, tourism and sport,